jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 </p>
 <p>Now, as an indication of what has been accomplished—I sound as if we are trying
-to brag in comparison with South Carolina, and we do not mean it that way, but we believe these figures <a name="page25"></a>are very pertinent, Your Honors.
+to brag in comparison with South Carolina, and we do not mean it that way, but we believe these figures are very pertinent, Your Honors.
 We are telling that to you because we have no other way of getting these facts to you except by telling them to you. </p>
 <p>In Virginia we have put on this program that I referred to as the Battle Fund.